satwik77/RNNs-Context-Free/README.md

 In this specific example Dyck-2 strings will be generated with training data containing 10k examples, with the length of the strings lying in the interval [2, 50] and depths in the interval [1, 10].
 Apart from that there will be 3 validation bins generated each with 1000 points.
 Bin-0 will have same length and depth specifications as the training set.
 Bin-1 will have lengths in the range [52, 100] and depths in [11, 20], and Bin-2 will have lengths and depths in the ranges [100, 150] and [20, 30] respectively.

 *Also note that we provide the code to generate a variety of languages like Shuffle, Tomita, Parity etc. which we didn't particularly deal in the paper.
 Data generation parameters of these languages will be slightly different, so be careful if you wish to generate data for those languages.*

+For any clarification, comments, or suggestions please contact [Satwik](https://satwikb.com/) or [Kabir](https://github.com/kabirahuja2431).